 The rest of my shift passed in a blur.
 I served beers, poured mixed drinks, shot down the people who hit on me, and struggled to stay focused, my thoughts circling like water rushing down a drain.
 What was up with Jakob’s cryptic question about when I got off work?
 Was it his subtle way of telling me he didn’t want to answer me in a packed bar?
 Was I supposed to wait for him?

 I checked my watch.
-My shift ended at 2 a.m., but I’d had to get through my closing checklist before I could even think about leaving.
-It was almost three now, my chores were done, and I had just finished showing Nina three different ways to break someone’s hold when they grabbed your wrist.
+We’d closed at two a.m., but I had to get through my nightly checklist before I could even think about leaving.
+It was almost three now.
+My chores were done, and I just finished showing Nina four different ways to break someone’s hold when they grabbed your wrist.

 I glanced out the front window.
-There was no sight of Jakob’s matte black bike in the parking lot.
-My co-workers were slipping out the back door one by one.
-I wasn’t about to stick around and wait for him by myself.
-This bar wasn’t in the best part of town, and even with my years of hand-to-hand combat training, I didn’t relish the idea of having to put it to use against a drunk biker who outweighed me by a hundred pounds and probably had a knife or a gun on them.
+There was no sign of Jakob’s bike in the parking lot.
+My coworkers were slipping out the back door one by one, and I wasn’t about to stick around and wait for him by myself.
+This bar wasn’t in the best part of town, and even with my years of hand-to-hand combat training, I didn’t relish the idea of putting my skills to use against a drunken biker who probably had a knife or a gun on them.

 “You coming, Krista?”
 Tiny asked.

 “Yeah,” I said.